 The Horticulture Scholarship Program provides $750 to support a local student pursuing a horticultural career with a focus on California native plants.
 The scholarship is intended to help with scholastic related expenses such as books and tuition.
 Learn more about this program and apply for a scholarship here.

-If you would like to contribute to the scholarship fund, a check written to “CNPS”, with a notation to “SCV Ed.
-Scholarship” may be mailed to the address below.
+If you would like to contribute to one of the CNPS SCV scholarship funds, a check written to “CNPS”, with a notation of “SCV Research Scholarship” or “SCV Horticulture Scholarship” may be mailed to the address below.
 Company matching programs are welcome.

 CNPS Santa Clara Valley Chapter